kubernetes-sigs/kustomize/docs/glossary.md

 An object, expressed in a YAML or JSON file, with the [fields required] by kubernetes.
-Basically just a _kind_ field to identify the type, a _metadata/name_ field to identify the variant, and an _apiVersion_ field to identify the version (if there's more than one version).
+Basically just a _kind_ field to identify the type, a _metadata/name_ field to identify the particular instance, and an _apiVersion_ field to identify the version (if there's more than one version).

 ## kustomize